ksator/junos-orchestration-with-vagrant/README.md

 ### How to use this repository:

-- Requirements:
+- Deal you requirements:
-    - vagrant
+    - Install vagrant
-    - virtual box
+    - Install virtual box
-    - junos plugin for vagrant (https://github.com/JNPRAutomate/vagrant-junos)
+    - Install vagrant plugin for junos (https://github.com/JNPRAutomate/vagrant-junos)

-- clone the repository:
+- Clone the repository:
 ```
 git clone https://github.com/ksator/vagrant-with-junos.git
 ```
-- move to the local copy
+- Move to the local copy
 ```
 cd vagrant-with-junos
 ```
-- move to the directory you want to use, and then run the command "vagrant up"
+- Move to the directory you want to use, and then run the command "vagrant up"
 ```
 cd xxxx
 vagrant up